Fees, funding and budgeting

 University of Bristol funding

-You can continue to receive any Bristol bursaries that you are eligible for in Bristol whilst studying abroad.
+You may be able to continue to receive any Bristol bursaries that you are eligible for in Bristol whilst studying abroad.

-Visit the University of Bristol Bursary webpage for information on Bristol brusaries available to students.
+Visit the University of Bristol Bursary webpage for information on Bristol bursaries available to students or contact the student funding team on email@example.com

 Search here for other funding opportunities you may be eligible for.

-All undergraduate students studying or working abroad in an Erasmus+ programme country as part of their University of Bristol degree are eligible to receive an Erasmus+ grant
+All undergraduate students studying or working abroad in 2020/21 and in 2021/22 in an Erasmus+ programme country as part of their University of Bristol degree are currently eligible to receive an Erasmus+ grant.

 The Erasmus+ grant is funded by the European Commission.
 It is a financial contribution for students to the costs of studying and/or working abroad within an Erasmus+ programme country.
 It is NOT a full maintenance grant but is highly valued by students while abroad.